Here is a breakdown of major shareholders in Moleculin Biotech Inc. (NASDAQ: MBRX)

 The top institutional shareholder in the company is Renaissance Technologies, LLC with over 0.16 million shares valued at $0.76 million.
 The investor’s holdings represent 0.56% of the MBRX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 98659.0 shares valued at $0.47 million to account for 0.35% of the shares outstanding.
 The other top investors are Geode Capital Management, LLC which holds 49086.0 shares representing 0.17% and valued at over $0.23 million, while Truist Financial Corp holds 0.10% of the shares totaling 29167.0 with a market value of $0.14 million.

-Moleculin Biotech Inc. (NASDAQ: MBRX) is -28.49% lower on its value in year-to-date trading and has touched a low of $3.16 and a high of $9.30 in the current 52-week trading range.
+Moleculin Biotech Inc. (NASDAQ: MBRX) is -23.47% lower on its value in year-to-date trading and has touched a low of $3.12 and a high of $9.30 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MBRX stock was last observed hovering at around $3.21 in the last trading session, with the day’s gains setting it 0.21% off its average median price target of $18.00 for the next 12 months.
-It is also 88.21% off the consensus price target high of $29.00 offered by 3 analysts, but current levels are 75.57% higher than the price target low of $14.00 for the same period.
+The MBRX stock was last observed hovering at around $3.72 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $18.00 for the next 12 months.
+It is also 87.38% off the consensus price target high of $29.00 offered by 3 analysts, but current levels are 73.86% higher than the price target low of $14.00 for the same period.

-The stock witnessed a -19.15% gain in the last 1 month and extending the period to 3 months gives it a -40.63%, and is -7.32% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.99% over the week and 6.67% over the month.
+The stock witnessed a -4.44% gain in the last 1 month and extending the period to 3 months gives it a -41.35%, and is 14.02% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.03% over the week and 6.28% over the month.

 Moleculin Biotech Inc. (MBRX) Analyst Forecasts